 ‘Winter Gem’ Boxwood grows well in a wide range of light conditions, from full sun to partial shade.

 Ensuring a newly planted Winter Gem boxwood receives one inch of water per week is essential until the plant is established.
 Minimal supplemental watering is necessary for established boxwood.

 The ‘Winter Gem’ is somewhat drought-tolerant but not for extended periods.
 Mulching the beds under the shrubs is vital for moisture retention to guard the very shallow root system.

 Temperature and Humidity

 The ‘Winter Gem’ cultivar is ideal for people who have tried this species in areas where it suffers from burnt foliage due to frosty temperatures.
 The shrub is hardy down to temperatures as low as -20o Fahrenheit.
 The perfect range for this shrub is anywhere in USDA Zones 5-9.
 In zone 5, plant 'Winter Gem' where it receives some protection from harsh winter winds.

 Every spring ‘Winter Gem’ will benefit from a shot of fertilizer.
 A suitable fertilizer for boxwood is a 10-6-4 mix, but it should only be applied if the beds under the shrub have been mulched.
 Applying fertilizer directly to the soil can harm the boxwood’s shallow roots.

-The ‘Winter Gem’ boxwood will reach a height of three to five feet tall and have a spread of two to four feet naturally.
-This form can be desirable in its own right, but most gardeners prefer the formal look of trimmed boxwoods.
+The ‘Winter Gem’ boxwood will reach a height of two to three feet tall and have a spread of two to three feet naturally.
+Trim stray growth for a more formal look.

 In colder climates pruning any boxwood should only be done in spring, never fall or winter.
 This will help achieve dense, compact growth.